rgwoodiii/navigation_dqn/Report.md

 I tuned the above parameters manually and randomly.
 It didn't take too long before I was successfully solving the environment in about 300 episodes.
 I was super excited in my last run to solve it in 108 episodes.

 ### model architecture

-A range of neural models were tried exploring wide, deep and shallow configurations.
-Overall, the simpler models performed as well or better than deeper ones and wide models performed worse than narrow ones.
-All models started with a 37 x 1 input vector from the environment, constructed two or more fully connected hidden layers and ended with a fully connected layer outputing 4 outputs, one for each action.

-The final solution used two hidden layers of 64 and 128 neurons respectively.

-QNetwork(
-  (fc1): Linear(in_features=37, out_features=64, bias=True)
-  (fc2): Linear(in_features=64, out_features=128, bias=True)
-  (out): Linear(in_features=128, out_features=4, bias=True)
-)
+Because of the state space, my neural network takes a 37 by 1 vector from the environment.
+My output layer includes 4 outputs, 1 corresponding to each action in the action space.
+There are also 64 nodes in each of the two hidden layers.

 ## plot & performance
 ![image](https://user-images.githubusercontent.com/13371867/123744365-e5985c80-d86b-11eb-9c00-0676df93dc08.png)